 The Chorus Supplier Code of Practice establishes standards to ensure that working conditions within Chorus' supply chain are safe, that workers are treated with respect and dignity, and that business operations are environmentally responsible and conducted ethically.
+Our commercial team administers our Supplier Code of Practice, which is incorporated into our supplier contracts, and has governance oversight from the Board.

-CODE AREAS CONTENT SUMMARY Human rights Informed by UN Global Compact UN Universal Declaration of Human Rights UN Convention on the Rights of the Child New Zealand Human Rights Act Health and safety Health and safety of workers and others in the vicinity of Chorus workplaces must be protected Chorus' suppliers must have health and safety management policies, practices, and management systems Labour rights Protections covering • Wages and benefits
+CODE AREAS CONTENT SUMMARY Human rights Informed by

+UN Global Compact

+UN Universal Declaration of Human Rights

+UN Convention on the Rights of the Child

+New Zealand Human Rights Act

+Health and safety Health and safety of workers and others in the vicinity of Chorus workplaces must be protected

+Chorus' suppliers must have health and safety management policies, practices, and management systems

+Labour rights Protections covering

+Wages and benefits

 Anti-discrimination

 Bullying and harassment

 Forced, compulsory and child labour

 Non-retaliation for raising grievances

 Freedom of association

 Environmental Protections for

 sustainability Compliance with applicable laws and regulations

-· Conflict minerals
+Conflict minerals

 Resource use and waste generation

-hesource use and waste generation

 Business integrity Suppliers required to

 Operate with highest standards of integrity, transparency, and honesty

-Comply with all applicable laws, including in relation to bribery and corruption, fair competition, and trade controls
+• Comply with all applicable laws, including in relation to bribery and corruption, fair competition, and trade controls

 Respect third party intellectual property

 Avoid actual, and properly manage potential conflicts of interest

-Management systems Suppliers must have robust systems and controls covering the implementation and management of their obligations under the Code
+Management systems • Suppliers must have robust systems and controls covering the implementation and management of their obligations under the Code

-• Chorus reserves the right to audit and monitor supplier conformance, and, if not satisfied, can immediately and without penalty suspend the Supplier's supply of any goods or services to Chorus that are impacted in any way by the relevant non-compliance
+Chorus reserves the right to audit and monitor supplier conformance, and, if not satisfied, can immediately and without penalty suspend the Supplier's supply of any goods or services to Chorus that are impacted in any way by the relevant non-compliance